LeMyst/WikibaseIntegrator/README.md

 * extra.LocalMedia ([Wikibase Local Media](https://www.mediawiki.org/wiki/Extension:Wikibase_Local_Media))

-For details of how to create values (=instances) with these data types, please (for now) consult the docstrings in the source code.
+For details of how to create values (=instances) with these data types, please (for now) consult the docstrings in the source code or the documentation website.
 Of note, these data type instances hold the values and, if specified, data type instances for references and qualifiers.
-Furthermore, calling the `value()` method of an instance returns either an integer, a string or a tuple, depending on the complexity of the data type.

 # Helper Methods #